jeetr1999/Interpreting-Restaurant-Reviews/README.md

-# Interpreting-Restaurant-Reviews
+# Interpreting Restaurant Reviews using Bag-of-Words Model

+Used deep learning model to determine which reviews about restaurant were positive and which were negative.
-In this section I have worked on a dataset containing reviews for various restaurants on which I used bag-of-words model to pick out the keywords from the reviews and interpret whether the recviews are positive or negative
+Implemented a bag-of-words model to pick out the keywords from the reviews and interpret whether the reviews are positive or negative
-The implementation is done in Python (.ipnyb) and R.
+The implementation is done in Python and R
+An .ipnyb file is available for python which can be ran on Jupyter Notebook or Google Collab An R file is also available that can be simply ran on R-studio